codenameyau/dotfiles/docs/computer-networks.md

 ## MAC Addresses
-MAC addresses are strings of six 16-bit hexadecimal numbers (`18:cf:5e:5b:19:f6`) that are used to uniquely identify wireless interfaces on devices that connect to a wireless network although MAC addresses also be easily falsified in a process called **MAC Spoofing**.
+MAC addresses are strings of six 16-bit hexadecimal numbers (`18:cf:5e:5b:19:f6`) that are used to uniquely identify wireless devices that connect to a wireless network;
+however MAC addresses also be easily falsified in a process called **MAC Spoofing**.
 Manufactures and vendors interchangeably call MAC addresses as Device Serial Numbers.

-The first six characters of a MAC Address are always assigned to the device's manufacture by IEEE.
-You can look this up via:
+The first six characters of a MAC Address are always assigned to the device's manufacture by IEEE, which you can look up via:

 - [Bash Script](https://github.com/codenameyau/dotfiles/blob/master/bin/mac-lookup)
 - http://www.coffer.com/mac_find/?string=samsung
 - http://hwaddress.com/

-You can lookup the MAC address of devices via:
+You can lookup the MAC addresses of devices via:

 ```bash
 # "wlan0" is your wireless interface while "eth0" is your wired interface.